 Dr. Gregory Jicha, M.D., Ph.
 D.,

-a neurologist at the University of Kentucky Alzheimer’s Disease Center at the Sanders-Brown Center on Aging.
+Neurologist at the University of Kentucky Alzheimer’s Disease Center at the Sanders-Brown Center on Aging

-“It is very well-suited for anybody in middle age who has a family history of Alzheimer’s disease or any other neurological or neurodegenerative disease, or anybody who is interested in maintaining, apart from their physical fitness, their mental fitness…”
+“It is very well-suited for anybody in middle age who has a family history of neurodegeneration, or anybody who is interested in maintaining, apart from their physical fitness, their mental fitness…”

 Dr. Ronan Power,